-- The RSSI is above the required RSSI threshold, and sufficient traffic is flowing over the connection (see screen-on scans for RSSI and traffic thresholds), and either the network is validated (connected to the internet) or user-approved for use without internet access (see screen-on scans for RSSI and traffic thresholds).
+- The RSSI is above the required RSSI threshold or sufficient traffic is flowing over the connection (see screen-on scans for RSSI and traffic thresholds).

 If the network is good enough to skip network selection, no further action is taken.